3 goals in 5-minute recovery wins Premier League for City

 No wonder thousands of City fans flooded onto the field at the final whistle, defying new orders against pitch invasions.
 Soon the stadium was cloaked in blue smoke.

+It took Ilkay Gundogan’s header to begin the comeback in the 76th and Rodri equalized two minutes later by striking from the edge of the penalty area, placing the ball through a tight gap into the bottom corner.
+When Gundogan tapped in Kevin De Bruyne’s cross in the 81st, the comeback was complete.

+”Sometimes it’s nice to live these kind of situations,” Pep Guardiola said after winning his fourth Premier League title since taking charge of City in 2016. ”We live it for the future.
+I had a feeling that it will help us to be stronger next season.”

-Liverpool — the only team to disrupt City’s run of titles since 2018 with its 2020 success — had to settle for second place.
-Jürgen Klopp’s FA Cup and League Cup winners are, however, still on for a treble with the Champions League final against Real Madrid on Saturday.
+Liverpool – the only team to disrupt City’s run of titles since 2018 with its 2020 success – had to settle for second place.
+Jurgen Klopp’s FA Cup and League Cup winners are, however, still on for a possible treble with the Champions League final against Real Madrid on Saturday.

+”I can imagine it was much worse for the people at home watching on their tellies,” Klopp said. ”When Aston Villa is 2-0 up and you think, `Wow, it could really be’.
+I was not really aware of it.”

+Liverpool was being held 1-1 when City was trailing and only went in front after the eventual champions took the lead in the final 10 minutes of the season.

-Tottenham is returning to the Champions League next season after a two-season absence thanks to a 5-0 rout of last-place Norwich clinching fourth place.
+Tottenham will be back in the Champions League next season after a two-season absence thanks to a 5-0 rout of last-place Norwich clinching fourth place.

+Son Heung-min netted twice to finish the season as joint-top league scorer with Salah on 23 goals.
+There was also a double from Dejan Kulusevski, who has helped to engineer the north London club’s upturn since joining in January on an 18-month loan from Juventus.
+Harry Kane, who was denied a move to Manchester City ahead of this season, headed in his 17th and final goal of the league campaign.

+Tottenham heads into the offseason trying to keep coach Antonio Conte, the architect of the resurgence since being hired in November.

-There will be no return to European football’s top-tier competition for Arsenal after five seasons away after a collapse that was corrected by completing the season by beating Everton 5-1 to finish fifth.
+There will be no return to European football’s top-tier competition for Arsenal after five seasons away after a collapse that was corrected on the final day by beating Everton 5-1 to finish fifth.

 Manchester United will join Arsenal in the Europa League under new manager Erik ten Hag despite losing 1-0 to Crystal Palace.
 West Ham wasted the chance to dislodge United from sixth place after losing 3-1 at Brighton so this season’s Europa League semifinalists will drop into the Europa Conference League.